junrui-liu/cs162/src/syllabus.md

 ### Attendance
 You are highly encouraged to attend both class and section.
-Although optional, attendance and participation will definitely influence your success level in this class -- not least because you can [earn tokens](#token-system) by participating in class!
+Although optional, attendance and participation will definitely influence your success level in this class -- not least because you can [earn tokens](#token-system) for active participating!